 Safety Wing is a popular provider.
 They cover people from all over the world, while outside their home country.

 - Medical while abroad – Access a qualified global network of hospitals and doctors for unexpected medical problems and accidents.
-Includes coverage for: Doctors, Hospitals, Emergency medical evacuation.
+Includes coverage for: Doctors, Hospitals, and Emergency medical evacuation.

 - Travel – Includes coverage for: Travel delay, Lost checked luggage, Emergency response & natural disasters, Personal liability.